UPDATE: State Commission Investigating Local Judge - Issues Subpoenas

 A few weeks ago, the Macon Home Press reported on a current investigation that the Commission on Retirement, Removal, and Discipline is currently conducting of Macon County Associate Circuit Judge, Philip Prewitt.
 We became aware of the investigation by sources confirming to the Home Press regarding recently issued subpoenas.
 Since then, we became aware of Missouri Supreme Court Rule 12 which outlines the process that the commission takes after a complaint is made, and if applicable, during and after an investigation opens up.
 We also came across an article published by St. Louis Public Radio which touches base on the Commission itself, and some statistics that the St. Louis Public Radio has found - quotes from Law Professors, etc. Both findings have prompted us to make an update/revision to the original article.
 The St. Louis Public Radio is owned by the University of Missouri - St. Louis.
 To read the article by the St. Louis Public Radio, please visit the following link: http://news.stlpublicradio.org/post/missouris-code-conduct-judges-rarely-leads-disciplinary-action#stream/0

-In this article, it is marked where we have made the update/revision at each applicable paragraph since the last release.
-We hope voters find this revision more clear and understandable considering we are less than 24 hours before polls open.
-The revised edition is in The Journal that came out throughout the weekend and today in Macon and Shelby County.
+In this article, it is marked where we have made the update at each applicable paragraph since the last release.
+We hope voters find this update more clear and understandable considering we are less than 24 hours before polls open.
+The updated edition is in The Journal that came out throughout the weekend and today in Macon and Shelby County.

 On Wednesday October 17th, 2018, subpoenas from the Commission on Retirement, Removal, and Discipline (of Judges), were issued (to individuals) in Macon and surrounding counties.
 The Commission is a Missouri State Commission that formed after voters approved of Article 5; Section 24 of the Constitution of Missouri in 1972.
 Five sources confirmed to the Home Press, the existence of the subpoena(s).